szymor/yatka/README.md

 For more, please refer to the source code.

+### custom music support
+The game supports custom music playback.
+In order to listen to your favourite songs, you need to copy them to $HOME/.yatka/music.
+If the folder does not exist, create it.
+Supported music formats depend on your platform, but usually MOD, MP3, OGG and WAV files are accepted.

 ### ideas / plans
 - animated mascot (becchi?) evolving while playing or saying random things during gameplay
 - better score system (combos, T-spins)